hanss314/MiniTWOW-Tools/README.md

 Run the python script and type the person's name to generate a book

+Optionally, run it with a text file containing names as an argument and it will generate booksonas for all the names in that text file

 ### Gathering votes

 Gather all the votes in a file called "votes.txt", then run `python3 voteConverter.py twow_folder`